 - Step 4.
 Cool to 135 F and pour into wicked candle jar.

-- Step 5: Place wick bar on top to center wick.
+- Step 5: Place the wick bar on top of the center of the wick.

-- Step 6: Let candle sit for 48 hours min to cure, remove the bar to burn.
+- Step 6: Let the candle sit for 48 hours min to cure, and remove the bar to burn.

 I like to use half-pint mason jars for homemade citronella candles.
 Smaller candles allow me to spread the candles around my patio and cover a larger area, more effectively.
 The 15-ounce vegetable cans we recycle can be saved for candles too and are free!
 Some have a liner that needs to be removed first.